LightBurnSoftware/Documentation/Toolbars.md

 <a name="shapeproperties"></a>
 ### Shape Properties

 Shape properties is used for setting a percentage of power for a given shape.
 This allows you to set different shapes within the same layer to a higher or lower laser power percentage without creating a new layer.
-This is especially useful for creating test patterns and is covered in detail in the Video [LightBurn progress demo #9 - Power Scaling](https://www.youtube.com/watch?v=ZiUAOv4tAGY)
+This is especially useful for creating test patterns and is covered in detail in the Video [LightBurn progress demo #9 - Power Scaling](https://www.youtube.com/watch?v=ZiUAOv4tAGY) You can also choose what direction the shape should be cut in.
+This will be used by the cut planner to determine the cut direction.

 ![Shape Properties Tool Window](/img/ShapePropertiesToolBox.PNG)